Mackenzie Ziegler

 Mackenzie Frances Ziegler (born June 4, 2004) is an American singer, actress, internet personality, and former dancer.
 She appeared as a child for six years on the Lifetime reality dance series Dance Moms together with her older sister, dancer and actress Maddie Ziegler.

 Ziegler's music career began with her 2014 studio album, Mack Z. In 2018 she released her second studio album, Phases.
 She has joined singer Johnny Orlando in joint concert tours in North America and Europe and has released several other singles with Orlando and several solo releases.
 In 2017 and 2018, Ziegler traveled in Australia and New Zealand on dance workshop tours with her sister.
 She has also modeled for Polo Ralph Lauren.
 Her third album, Biting My Tongue, was released in 2024.
 Later in 2024, she joined Mark Ambor on his Rockwood tour.

 In addition to Dance Moms, Ziegler has appeared on other television series, including the sitcom Nicky, Ricky, Dicky & Dawn (2015 and 2017).
 From 2018 to 2020, she starred in the Brat TV high school drama series Total Eclipse.
 In 2018 she also competed on Dancing with the Stars: Juniors and starred as Dorothy in a holiday stage pantomime adaptation, The Wonderful Winter of Oz, in Pasadena, California.

 As of February 2022, Ziegler had accumulated more than 14 million Instagram followers, 23 million TikTok followers, 3 million YouTube subscribers, and one million Twitter followers.

 Early life

 Ziegler was born in Pittsburgh, Pennsylvania, to Melissa Ziegler-Gisoni and Kurt Ziegler and grew up in Murrysville, Pennsylvania.
 She is of Polish, Italian and German descent.
 Her parents divorced when she was 6 years old after a 2009 bankruptcy.
 Her mother remarried Greg Gisoni in 2013.
 Ziegler has an older sister, Maddie, who is also a dancer and actress, as well as two older paternal half-brothers, Ryan and Tyler, and two older step-siblings, Matthew and Michelle.
 She began dancing at the Abby Lee Dance Company in Pittsburgh at the age of two.
 With that company, she won titles in dance competitions.
 Ziegler was homeschooled.

-From August 2020 until at least May 2023, Ziegler dated Tacoda Dubbs.
+From August 2020 to late 2023, Ziegler dated Tacoda Dubbs.